chuckles201/Image-Video_NN/History/Probability Theory/LatentVariableModel.md

 ### Intro: AutoEncoders:
 Learn to encode and reconstruct an image with a 'bottleneck', which is our latent-vector/latent-space variables

-- We we train our autoencoder, our Neural net is able to deconstruct and reconstruct images, however when we try to sample new images from our 'latent distribution', we get blurred and odd pixels (our space is unstructured)
+- When we train our autoencoder, our Neural net is able to deconstruct and reconstruct images, however when we try to sample new images from our 'latent distribution', we get blurred and odd pixels (our space is unstructured)

 - We want  need to guide our model to be aware of the dependencies between 'similar' images/classes of images